flrnbc/Memory-Management-Chatbot/README.md

-# CPPND: Memory Management Chatbot
+# Memory Management Chatbot

-This is the project for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.
+This project is my submission for the final project in the Memory Management course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+The user can ask the chatbot about basic terms of the memory management in C++, for example:

 <img src="images/chatbot_demo.gif"/>

-The ChatBot code creates a dialogue where users can ask questions about some aspects of memory management in C++.
-After the knowledge base of the chatbot has been loaded from a text file, a knowledge graph representation is created in computer memory, where chatbot answers represent the graph nodes and user queries represent the graph edges.
-After a user query has been sent to the chatbot, the Levenshtein distance is used to identify the most probable answer.
-The code is fully functional as-is and uses raw pointers to represent the knowledge graph and interconnections between objects throughout the project.

-In this project you will analyze and modify the program.
-Although the program can be executed and works as intended, no advanced concepts as discussed in this course have been used; there are currently no smart pointers, no move semantics and not much thought has been given to ownership or memory allocation.

-Your goal is to use the course knowledge to optimize the ChatBot program from a memory management perspective.
-There are a total of five specific tasks to be completed, which are detailed below.
+The basic idea of the chatbot is to use a [Knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph).
+Each node contains answers/output of the chatbot.
+The edges are labelled with keywords.
+The edge, whose keywords are closest to the user's query (with respect to the [Levensthein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)), determines the next node (child node).
+In this way, the chatbot traverses the knowledge graph until a node with no child nodes is reached.
+Then the dialog starts again from the so-called root node which typically contains greetings of the chatbot to the user.

-## Dependencies for Running Locally
+## Dependencies
 * cmake >= 3.11
   * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1 (Linux, Mac), 3.81 (Windows)